JasonBoy/koa-web-kit/README.md

   //global prefix for your routes, e.g http://a.com/prefix/...your app routes,
   //like a github project site
   "APP_PREFIX": "",
-  "CUSTOM_API_PREFIX": true,
+  //if true, the "/prefix" below will be stripped, otherwise, the full pathname will be used for proxy "CUSTOM_API_PREFIX": true,
-  //if enable HMR in dev mode, `npm run dev` will automatically enable that "ENABLE_HMR": false,
+  //if enable HMR in dev mode, `npm run dev` will automatically enable this "ENABLE_HMR": false,
-  //if need to enable Server Side Rendering, HMR need to be disabled for now "ENABLE_SSR": false,
+  //if need to enable Server Side Rendering, `npm run dev:ssr` will automatically enable this, HMR need to be disabled for now
+  "ENABLE_SSR": false,
   //API Proxies for multiple api endpoints with different prefix in router "API_ENDPOINTS": {